systematic-magic/AgingPubMed/research_papers_suppl.rst

 ..
 Note::

-	Supplementary references should be kept inside the file that they are cited in, except when references are being cited in multiple files.
+	Supplementary references should be kept inside the file that they are cited in.
+If they are being cited in more than one file, then they should be kept in their own file.

 6.1.
 References should be checked in accordance with :ref:`PDF References checks<references_pdf_research_papers>`.